SiGe11/Lightweight-Blocker-Extension/README.md

 ## Configure
 One can set up pages to block from the Options menu.
 (Right-click on the extension's icon.)
 You can list the pages to be blocked in the text area.
 These can be separated with any kind of separator (space, comma, semicolon, etc).
 The blocker distinguishes between subdomains.
+You should specify all subdomains, even 'www'.

 By default, the blocker is inactive.
 You can activate it by left-clicking on the icon of the extension and clicking on the extension's current status.